Infertility as a Result Of Body Weight

 2. It can also complicate assisted reproductive procedures such as in-vitro fertilization (IVF), ovulation induction, and intracytoplasmic sperm injection (ICSI).

-3. Obesity is also associated with the polycystic ovarian syndrome (PCOS), which is a common cause of infertility or poor fertility.
+3. Obesity is also associated with polycystic ovarian syndrome (PCOS), which is a common cause of infertility or poor fertility.

 Fertility and being underweight